jwerak/ansible-collection-podman/README.md

-# Ansible Collection Podman
+# Ansible Collection - jwerak.podman

-Manage podman installation and creation of containers and pods.
+Documentation for the collection.